Read our best tips on how to make the most of the beautiful natural landscapes and unspoiled wildernesses of Taiwan.Read more...

 Taiwan - Eating and sleeping

-Island cooking is a version of Chinese cuisine.
-It isn’t especially spicy nor sour and doesn’t much resemble the food sold by Chinese takeaways in the UK.
-Rice is thought to be very important indeed – few Taiwanese go 24 hours without eating a bowl or two of steamed polished white rice (bái fàn).
-Noodles (miàn) are common; they’re usually served ‘dry’ with gravy (gān miàn) or with chunks of meat in a soup.
-Taiwanese cuisine has a vast range of broths and consommés.
-They differ from European soups in that the liquid is often clear and somewhat oily, and the ingredients (which may include large pieces of bone) aren’t finely chopped.
+No longer regarded as a subset of or inferior to China’s culinary traditions, Taiwanese cooking emphasises neither spiciness nor sourness.
+Dishes are usually steamed, stewed or stir-fried.
+Taiwanese make the most of local seafood, and of the fresh ingredients that are available year-round.
+Rice was once thought to be very important indeed, but consumption has fallen dramatically in the past few decades as wheat-based alternatives became widely available.
+Even so, few Taiwanese go 48 hours without eating a bowl or two of steamed polished white rice (bái fàn 白飯).
+Noodles (miàn 麵) are common; they’re usually served ‘dry’ with gravy (gān miàn 乾麵) or with chunks of meat in a soup.
+Taiwanese cuisine also has a vast range of broths and consommés that differ from European soups in that the liquid is often clear and somewhat oily, and the ingredients (which may include large pieces of bone) aren’t finely chopped.

-Visitors should seize any chance they have to try aboriginal foods.
-They’re available nowhere else in the world and, in the opinion of many visitors, indigenous cooking tastes very good indeed.
+Visitors should seize any chance they have to try indigenous foods.
+They’re available nowhere else in the world and, in the opinion of many people, indigenous cooking tastes very good indeed.

-For aborigines living in mountain communities, hunting and gathering remain important ways of obtaining food.
+For indigenous families living in remote mountain communities, hunting and gathering remain important ways of obtaining food.

 In addition to the usual fizzy soft drinks and supermarket fruit juices, Taiwan has an excellent selection of fresh fruit and vegetable juices, plus milkshakes made with local fruit like papaya, pineapple and mango.
 Cold tea is drunk in huge quantities; a Taiwanese invention variously known as ‘bubble milk tea’ or ‘pearl milk tea’ (cold black tea mixed with milk and tapioca balls) has caught on overseas.

-Taiwan Beer, a lager best drunk cold, is the most popular alcoholic tipple with more than 80% of the beer market.
+Taiwan Beer, a lager best drunk cold, is the most popular alcoholic tipple with more than 60% of the beer market.
 Popular imported brands include Heineken and Kirin (a Japanese brew).
 In many restaurants you’ll see refrigerators full of beer and other cold drinks.
 Just help yourself; the staff will add the cost to your bill.
-Red wine is far more popular than white wine and several local wineries have been launched.
+Red wine is far more popular than white wine and there are several local wineries.
 The best-known spirit is kaoliang – the Chinese name means ‘sorghum’, which is its main ingredient – and it’s made in Kinmen County and the Matsu Islands.

 Rather than kettles in every room, in some establishments you’ll find filtered-water machines in the lobby or corridor.
 These provide both room-temperature and piping-hot water.
 The buttons may be labelled in Chinese only, so be careful not to get scalded.

 Travellers willing to pay NTD3,000 or more per night will have plenty of options.
-In smaller towns and resorts you may struggle to find a hotel which has both personality and staff who have a good grasp of English.
-In all major towns, inexpensive hotels (often costing less than NTD1,000 per night) can be found near TRA stations.
-These places vary hugely in quality and you should be prepared to visit three or four before choosing one.
-Air conditioning and cable television are standard; if there’s a deficiency it’s likely to be the hot-water system.
+In smaller towns and resorts you may struggle to find a hotel that has both personality and staff with a good grasp of English.
+In all major towns, inexpensive hotels (often costing less than NTD1,500 per night) can be found near TRA stations.
+These places vary hugely in quality and you should be prepared to visit a few before choosing one.
+Air conditioning and cable TV are standard; if there’s a deficiency it’s likely to be the hot-water system.
 In cheaper inns, hot water is only available in the evening, as Taiwanese tend to bathe after dinner.

-The emergence of homestays (mínsù) throughout rural Taiwan is one of the most positive trends in the country’s tourism industry.
-There are now thousands of guesthouses and in many you can learn a lot from the host family about local customs, lifestyles and ecology.
+Homestays (mínsù 民宿) can be found throughout rural Taiwan, and in many you can learn a lot from the host family about local customs, lifestyles and ecology.

 A huge variety of establishments call themselves homestays.
 Some, including several in Kinmen County and the Matsu Islands, occupy well-kept traditional buildings that would be tourist attractions even if they weren’t bed-and-breakfasts.
 Some newer homestays were purpose-built and are very luxurious; a few places that call themselves B&Bs don’t, oddly, offer breakfast.
 Many homestays in remote areas offer dinner to those who book it in advance but you may be expected to eat quite early.
 Even in low season rooms should be booked before arrival as many owners have farms to tend to and errands to run.

 Foreign travellers face two language-related obstacles when it comes to homestays.
-Few homestay bosses speak English and some establishments are hard to find if you can’t read Chinese signs.
-It’s worthwhile looking through a homestay’s website before making a reservation, even if the site has no English, as pictures of the guest rooms are useful when judging whether a place meets your standards.
+Few bosses speak English and some establishments are hard to find if you can’t read Chinese signs.
+It’s worthwhile looking through an establishment’s website before making a reservation, even if the site has no English, as pictures of the guest rooms are useful when judging whether a place meets your standards.

 Locals will tell you motels prosper by providing places where people can conduct extramarital affairs.
 This perhaps explains why so many motels have large comfortable beds and are absolutely soundproof – just what you want for a good night’s rest.
 For self-driving travellers, motels are a value-for-money alternative.
 They’d be an even better option if more were located in city centres or proper countryside rather than dull suburbs.

-Taiwan’s hostelling scene includes ‘youth activity centres’ managed by the quasi-official China Youth Corps (an organisation which until 2000 bore the magnificent moniker, ‘China Youth Anti-Communist National Salvation Corps’) and establishments accredited by the Taiwan Youth Hostel Association (www.yh.org.tw), the local Hostelling International affiliate.
-In addition, www.hostels.com lists more than 200 establishments around the country.
-Church-run hostels in places like Tianxiang and Fenqihu are usually good options.
-Staying in one can be especially fascinating if you run into a missionary priest or nun who’s spent decades in Taiwan and is willing to share some of his or her experiences.
+Taiwan’s hostelling scene includes ‘youth activity centres’ managed by the quasi-official China Youth Corps (an organisation which until 2000 bore the magnificent moniker, ‘China Youth Anti-Communist National Salvation Corps’), establishments accredited by the Taiwan Youth Hostel Association, the local Hostelling International affiliate, Church-run hostels and various private-sector operations.
+Both inexpensive private rooms and dorm beds can be booked through www.hostels.com.

 If you do any serious hiking you’ll probably stay in mountain shelters.
 In some you can sleep for free but bunk space should be booked ahead of time.
 For a few, such as Paiyun Lodge on Mount Jade, you pay when you make the booking.
 Comfort levels vary greatly and depend on how new the structure is and how many people you’re sharing with.
 In many, no bedding is provided.
 The toilets may be grim and you shouldn’t expect shower facilities.
 Many shelters have a water supply but this isn’t always reliable; you may have to walk a considerable distance to fill your bottles.

-Well-organised campsites with shower facilities can be found throughout east Taiwan, in Kenting National Park, around Sun Moon Lake and several other places.
+Well-organised campsites with shower facilities can be found throughout east Taiwan, in Kenting National Park and several other places.
 Expect to pay around NTD200 per person per night.
-It’s not worth dragging a high-quality tent all the way from your home country when a standard Taiwanese two-person tent, which you can buy from a hypermarket for less than NTD1,500, will do perfectly well.
+It’s not worth dragging a highquality tent all the way from your home country when a standard Taiwanese twoperson tent, which you can buy from a hypermarket for less than NTD2,000, will do perfectly well.
 Some campsites rent out tents.
 It goes without saying that the drier, cooler winter months are the best time to camp.
 A useful website is www.taiwancamping.net.